-Some agencies require that students complete a State Police Request for Criminal Record Check, and/or Child Abuse History Clearance prior to beginning a field placement
+Some agencies require that students complete a State Police Request for Criminal Record Check, and/or Child Abuse History Clearance before beginning a field placement at their agency.
+These costs and any others associated with background checks or the gathering of other agency required documents are the responsibility of the student or may be negotiated with the placing agency.

-Clearances obtained for previous work or internships must be less than one-year old on the first day of field placement.
 Students also may be asked by their field placement agency to update their clearances during their placement.
 For instance, students who have lived in Indiana for less than five years may be required to be fingerprinted and obtain further clearance through the FBI.
-Many agencies have different policies regarding clearances but all students must abide by the policy at their agency.
+Many agencies have different policies regarding clearances, but all students must abide by the policy at their agency.

 While a history of criminal activity or a substantiated child abuse report will not preclude students from all field placements, it will limit the choices available.
-Please disclose and discuss any concerns with the Director of Field Experiences (David King) during the Field Placement Application process.
+Please disclose and discuss any concerns with the Director of Field Experiences during the Field Placement Application process.

-Students will be asked to disclose and identify on the Field Application any misdemeanors or felonies other than normal traffic violations that they have received and to describe the conviction, circumstances and resolution of events.
+Students will be asked to disclose and identify on the Field Application any misdemeanors or felonies other than normal traffic violations that they have received and to describe the conviction, circumstances, and resolution of events.
 Students with unresolved felony charges will not be eligible for field placement.
-All identified misdemeanors or felonies will be reviewed by the director of field placement for appropriate resolution or issues that could impact field placement with a final determination to be made by the MSW Program Director about suitability for placement.
+All identified misdemeanors or felonies will be reviewed by the Director of Field Experiences for appropriate resolution or issues that could impact field placement with a final determination to be made by the MSW Program Director about suitability for placement.